Simply said: GraphQL

 1. What is an API?

 Every commercial application is in control of some sustained data.
-If you registered your account, it doesn't matter if you try to log in the same day, or a month later, the data should be there thanks to a it's stored in.
+If you registered your account, it doesn't matter if you try to log in the same day, or a month later, the data should be there thanks to a database it's stored in.

 Database is the final destination of our data, and this entire process starts with retrieving it from the user (through an interface, like a registration form).